Headless Raspberry Pi HQ camera setup and focusing

 libcamera-jpeg -o test.jpg # Bullseye

-raspistill -o test.jpg # prior to Bullseye
+raspistill -o test.jpg # prior to Bullseye# on local machine

 scp <username>@<remote>:~/test.jpg .